arcxp-ce-support/Fusion-Training-User-Stories/README.md

    Copy env.example to .env and edit the file to replace the placeholders with your correct values.

-   - CONTENT_BASE - Set your org in CONTENT_BASE [ALC](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/defining-arc-content-source.md#configuring-content_base-and-arc_access_token-for-local-development)
+   - `CONTENT_BASE` - Set your org in `https://api.${ORG}.arcpublishing.com` [ALC](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/defining-arc-content-source.md#configuring-content_base-and-arc_access_token-for-local-development)
-   - ARC_ACCESS_TOKEN - your readonly developer token.
+   - `ARC_ACCESS_TOKEN` - your readonly developer token.
 [ALC](https://redirector.arcpublishing.com/alc/arc-products/developer/user-documentation/accessing-the-arc-api/?product=)
    - resizerKey - your orgs resizerKey.
 If you don’t have it, please contact your Technical Delivery Manager (TDM)
-   - BLOCK_DIST_TAG - To use production blocks, set this to 'stable', to use the most recent release use 'beta'
+   - `BLOCK_DIST_TAG` - To use production blocks, set this to 'stable', to use development blocks use 'beta'.
+Fusion defaults to stable if not set.

    The .env file is in .gitignore and should never be checked into github.